Mark Zuckerberg has waxed lyrical on all manner of sci-fi goodness during his latest ‘townhall Q&A’ session.

 Zuckerberg has far more humanitarian goals for AI though, and reckons it can revolutionise the way we live and consume media.

 “We’re working on AI because we think more intelligent services will be much more useful for you to use.
 For example, if we had computers that could understand the meaning of the posts in News Feed and show you more things you’re interested in, that would be pretty amazing,” the Facebook CEO explains.

 He continues: “Similarly, if we could build computers that could understand what’s in an image and could tell a blind person who otherwise couldn’t see that image, that would be pretty amazing as well.
-This is all within our reach and I hope we can deliver it in the next 10 years.”
+This is all within our reach and

 And no Zuckerberg diatribe would be complete without a mention of virtual reality, especially since the company is the proud owner of VR firm Oculus.